Sorry, you need to enable JavaScript to visit this website.

 The aim is to support potential self-employed people to start up a business.
 If they wish, the young entrepreneurs will be supported in all stages of the start-up of their businesses.
 Over and above that, the founder has the opportunity to be supported during the first three years after the start of his business activity.
 The aim of this continuing support is to put the business on a secure footing.

 In addition to the offer of advice, all information to do with the topic of business start-up is published on its website.
 Every three months there is also a free “e-newsletter” with short informative texts, current news and tips and dates on aspects of starting up a business.
 Alongside these direct interventions, another aim of the business start-up initiative is the creation of a start-up-friendly infrastructure in the German-speaking Community.
-Thus was formed the group Belgian Senior Consultants, today B.S.C.
-East Belgium ("Business Solution Counsellors").
-This NPO is composed of retired persons who come from different specialisms (finances, accounting, bank, plant manager, lawyers etc.) and want to make available their collective experience to the young entrepreneurs.
+The group Belgian Senior Consultants, today B.S.C.
+East Belgium ("Business Solution Counsellors"), was thus formed.
+This nonprofit organization is composed of retired persons who come from different specialisms (finances, accounting, bank, plant manager, lawyers etc.) and want to share their collective experience to the young entrepreneurs.

 Access to capital